 to change effect, press shift + T3. this enters the effect browser screen. use the blue encoder to scroll through the list and press T3 to make your selection.

-the LFO lets you modulate any synthesizer engine, envelope or effect parameter. to add an LFO to a sound, press the T4 key. you may toggle an LFO on and off by pressing the T4 key a second time.
+the LFO lets you modulate any synthesizer engine, envelope or effect parameter.to add an LFO to a sound, press the T4 key. you may toggle an LFO on and off by pressing the T4 key a second time.

 to change LFO, press shift + T4. this opens a browser screen, with the list of possible LFOs.

-note: turn the encoders all the way for all options under, for example, destination. the encoders click when turned, which doesn’t equal changing a value. sometimes you need to turn a couple of clicks to change a value.
+NOTE: Turn the ENCODERS all the way for all options under, for example, destination.
+The encoders click when turned, which doesn’t equal changing a value.
+Sometimes you need to turn a couple of clicks to change a value.

-example: element LFO. as described earlier the element LFO uses different external elements to control any parameter of a synth engine, envelope or effect. use the blue encoder to select your source.
+example: element LFO.as described earlier the element LFO uses different external elements to control any parameter of a synth engine, envelope or effect. use the blue encoder to select your source.

-the source options are:
+the source options are:- g-force accelerometer

-g-force allows you to affect a parameter by physically tilting OP-1. basically shake your sound. when selecting option mic/line/radio, you need to select the input source. press shift + input key to select input and to adjust the gain. if radio is selected here you may tune in to a radio station for satisfactory results. for more information about LFOs please refer to the LFO reference section of this manual.
+g-force allows you to affect a parameter by physically tilting OP-1. basically shake your sound. when selecting option mic/line/radio, you need to select the input source. press shift + input key to select input and to adjust the gain. if radio is selected here you may tune in to a radio station for satisfactory results.

-option 1: save sound 1-8 – tweak your sound on any of the sound slots from 1-8. hold the corresponding sound key for five seconds. a file will be stored in the 'snapshot' folder, named based on the internal date and time. also, sounds 1-8 are located in the 'user' folder located inside the synth and drum folders.
+for more information about LFOs please refer to the LFO reference section of this manual. option 1: SAVE SOUND 1-8 – Tweak your sound on any of the sound slots from 1-8.
+Hold the corresponding sound key for five seconds. a file will be stored in the 'snapshot' folder, named based on the internal date and time.

-via usb, you may drag the sound you want to your desktop and rename it, or rename the sound inside the folder. keep in mind that you may use names with a maximum of ten characters. avoid uncommon symbols. pro-tip: you may create your own folder and place it in either synth or drum folder to organize your files
+via usb, you may drag the sound you want to your desktop and rename it, or rename the sound inside the folder. keep in mind that you may use names with a maximum of ten characters. avoid uncommon symbols.

 option 2: dump to tape – use the lift key while in synthesizer or drum mode. then switch to tape, locate empty space on the tape and press the drop key. the sound will now be converted to sound-data. to recall a sound that was dumped to tape, press lift, switch to synthesizer or drum and press drop.